 The basal ganglia is found in the forebrain and consist of structures involved in motor processes.
 The basal ganglia works along with the motor areas of the cortex and cerebellum for planning and coordinating certain voluntary movements.
 The basal ganglia is made of gray matter.

-The limbic system, or limbic lobe, is involved in the expression of intimate behaviors (sexual arousal) and emotions, hunger, aggression.
+The limbic system, or limbic lobe, is involved in the expression of intimate behaviors and emotions, hunger, aggression.
 The limbic system also screens all sensory messages to the cerebral cortex.
 It is located deep in the temporal lobe.
 The limbic system includes these structures: cingulate gyrus, corpus callosum, mammillary body, olfactory tract, amygdala, and hippocampus.
 The hypothalamus affects body temperature, appetite, water balance, pituitary secretions, emotions, and autonomic functions including cycles of waking and sleeping.

 Even though many functions of the brain are very localized to certain areas and parts of the brain, these parts work together as a whole—particularly in learning, memory, and consciousness.